-"Goods" are products you need to buy like software, equipment, paper products, rubber gloves, shoes, nuts & bolts etc. "Services" include things like janitorial, photography, public opinion surveys, group facilitation, nursing, etc.
+"Goods" are products you need to buy like equipment, paper products, rubber gloves, shoes, nuts & bolts etc. "Services" include things like janitorial, photography, public opinion surveys, group facilitation, nursing, etc.

 Include the following information in the Request Description field (copy/paste this text):

 - Contract Name (name to be used in ITB documents)

 - Contract Type (i.e. Standard Advertised, Work Order, Small Works, Alternative, etc.)

 - Contract Price (estimated contract price based on engineer's estimate, excluding sales tax)

 - ITB Package Submittal Date (estimated date ITB package will uploaded to SharePoint)

 - Funding Source (i.e. federally funded, County funded, consent decree, etc.)

 - Project Restrictions (i.e. fish window dates, wet weather restrictions, permit issues, etc.)